mmaxs/uvcc/doc/src/Introduction.md

 * `uv::request`
 * `uv::loop`

-This means that the variables for one of these types are just pointers to an object instance created on the heap and have a semantics analogous to `std::shared_ptr`.
+This means that the variables for one of these types are just pointers to object instances created on the heap and have semantics analogous to `std::shared_ptr`.
 A newly created variable produces a new object got instantiated on the heap with initial reference count value equal to one.
 Copying this variable to another or passing it by value as a function argument just copies the pointer and increases the reference count of the object instance.
 If the variable goes out of scope of its definition and gets destroyed then the reference count of